areski/fsqueuemon/README.md

 ## Setup

-fsqueuemon was developed using Python 2.7 and Flask 0.8.
 The `queuemon.py` script can be executed to locally start a development server.
 See the Flask documentation for deployment options.

 Please adapt these three settings to your environment: